Walrus Behavior-AnimalBehaviorCorner

 In Europe and Russia, they occur in the Barents Sea off Norway and Russia.
 Their preferred habitat is frigid coastal waters near areas of sea ice where they can haul out onto ice floes to rest or escape predators such as polar bears.

-Walrus Mating Habits
+C. Walrus Behavior During Mating

 The large, blubbery walrus is a species that intrigues many.
 These animals spend most of their time in the water, but they are also known to haul out onto land or ice.